LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

-Of course the `Action` generator method can have parameters.
+Of course the action generator method can have parameters.
 And these parameters can be captured by the `Action` closure:

 ```scala
 def hello(name: String) = Action {